New hope for transplant patients: drug may tame chronic GVHD without steroids

 Summary

-This study tested the drug ibrutinib as a first treatment for people newly diagnosed with chronic graft-versus-host disease (cGVHD), a condition where donor cells attack the recipient's body after a stem cell transplant.
-Ten adults with moderate or severe cGVHD took ibrutinib daily for up to 2 years.
-The goal was to see if the drug could control the disease without using steroids.
-Results measured how many patients had a complete or partial response at 6 months.
+This study tested the drug ibrutinib as a first treatment for people newly diagnosed with moderate to severe chronic graft-versus-host disease (cGVHD), a condition where donor cells attack the recipient's body after a stem cell transplant.
+Ten adults took ibrutinib daily for up to 2 years to see if it could control the disease without using steroids.
+The goal was to measure how many patients had a complete or partial response at 6 months.

 Disclaimer